 Warning: This is not your average sales contest.
+We know most sales contests don’t actually work.

-We’re not going to talk about making the most cold calls, setting the most meetings, or closing the most deals.
+So we’re not going to talk about making the most cold calls, setting the most meetings, or closing the most deals.
 The most creative sales contests focus on increasing other, less run-of-the-mill outcomes.
 That’s what makes them creative!

 In this case, we are going to talk about a sales contest that builds stronger relationships and accelerates deals.